tomwhite/futoshiki-hints/README.md

-# Futoshiki
+# Futoshiki Hints

-It's easy to solve a Futoshiki puzzle using a computer, but it's not very illuminating as the solution doesn't tell you the steps or reasoning to get to it.
+It's easy to solve a [Futoshiki](https://en.wikipedia.org/wiki/Futoshiki) puzzle using a computer, but it's not very illuminating as the solution doesn't tell you the steps or reasoning to get to it.